 The HRC regularly reviews the thresholds at which mandatory deferral is applied, the quantum of variable remuneration which is subject to deferral and the time period over which deferral occurs.

-Deferred remuneration remains at risk, and can be adjusted downwards at the discretion of the Board until the vesting date (and the end of the 1 year restriction for the CEO performance rights).
+Deferred remuneration remains at risk, and can be adjusted downwards at the discretion of the Board until the vesting date.